webspecs/url/reference-implementation/README.md

 # Reference Implementation and Tests

 This folder contains a reference implementation of the URL standard.
-It also contains a test suite inside `test/`.

-## Reference Implementation

-`urlparse.js` is generated from a common source as the specification, namely [url.pegjs](https://github.com/rubys/url/blob/peg.js/url.pegjs).
+ * `urlparse.js` is generated from a common source as the specification, namely [url.pegjs](https://github.com/rubys/url/blob/peg.js/url.pegjs).

-The reference implementation also contains a Live DOM URL Viewer which is deployed [online](http://intertwingly.net/projects/pegurl/liveview.html).
+ * The reference implementation also contains a Live DOM URL Viewer which is deployed [online](http://intertwingly.net/projects/pegurl/liveview.html).

+ * A test suite is included inside `test`.

 ## Historical notes